torvalds/linux/Documentation/power/regulator/consumer.rst

 NOTE:
-  get_current_limit() will return the current limit whether the regulator is enabled or disabled and should not be used to determine regulator current load.
+  get_current_limit() will return the current limit whether the regulator is enabled or disabled and should yest be used to determine regulator current load.